imperva/dsfkit/README.md

 # Undeployment

-Depending on the deployment method you chose, follow the undeployment instructions of the same method to completely remove Imperva DSF from AWS.
+Depending on the deployment mode you chose, follow the undeployment instructions of the same mode to completely remove Imperva DSF from AWS.

 ## Terraform Cloud Undeployment Mode